Pentagon Federal Credit Union

 3. Find a Cosigner

-A cosigner is a person who agrees to take responsibility for a loan if you become unable to pay it.
+A cosigner is a co-borrower who agrees to take responsibility for a loan if you become unable to pay it.
 Having a cosigner whose credit is stronger than yours reduces the risk for your lender, which may help you get approved for a loan you’d otherwise not qualify for.

 4. Compare Lenders